quickapps/docs/eng/designers/themes.md

 * `title`: Name of the selector to display in the customization form.
 * `id`: Selector `alias`.
 * `group`: Name of the group that selector belongs to.
-All selectors under the same group will be grouped in the same fieldset.
+All selectors under the same group will be grouped under the same fieldset.

-***

 Basically, there are two types of selectors: